thinkWhere/Open-Data-Viewer/SETUP.md

 ## App Config
-The coniguration for the app is stored in the file src/themes/config.js
+The configuration for the app is stored in the file src/themes/config.js

 Within this config file the appConfig object provides a convenient way to customise the application text.